Rubén Colón Tarrats: Early years

 Rubén Colón Tarrats was born on 9 March 1940 in New York, New York, while his parents, both Puerto Ricans, were visiting relatives in the Big Apple.
 His parents were Isaac Colón and Luz María Tarrats, both from Ponce.
 His family, including little Ruben Colón Tarrats, returned to Ponce before Colón Tarrats was a year old and he subsequently started his grade school in the public schools of the Ciudad Señorial.

 Training

 Colón Tarrats studied music at Ponce's Escuela Libre de Música under Emilio Alvarado, Librado Net, and Rafael Franco.
 After graduating from Ponce High School, he entered Universidad Interamericana de Puerto Rico (UIA) where majored in music and learned music composition, choir conducting, and how to play the clarinet, among various other music studies.
 He joined the university choir and sang first bass in a group called Interamerican Concert Singers.
 He became associate director of said Singers group and toured the Caribbean, New England, and New York State.
 He graduated from UIA in 1963 with a Bachelor of Music and entered a Master's program in Music at Temple University, where he was a student of David L. Stone, founder of Temple University's Music College.
 At Temple, he was a member of the Opera and Concert Choir.
-He graduated from Temple in 1965 with an M.Mus. degree.